axonivy/log-viewer/README.md

 ![screenshot](ivy-log-viewer-screenshot.png)

 ## Requirements
-* Java 8 with JavaFX.
+* Java 8 with JavaFX (on Linux you need to install `openjfx` in addition to the JDK).
 * Maven 3 and later for building.

 ## Installation